International-Data-Spaces-Association/idsa/Glossary/README.md

 ## Graduation stages

-As part of the IDSA OSS Graduation Scheme projects are classified into different gradaution stages:
+As part of the IDSA OSS Graduation Scheme projects are classified into different graduation stages:
 1. Sandbox
 2. Incubating
 3. Graduated